damianhakert/damianhakert.github.io/source/handbook/engineering/fix4all/index.html.md

 ## Introducing fix4all

-fix4all is a rotation where one developer wll spend a week of his/her time helping the support team.
+fix4all is a rotation where one developer will spend a week of his/her time helping the support team.
 There are several goals:

 1. Reduce the time it takes to resolve customer tickets.